Scholarships in Nicaragua

 Study Abroad Organizations

-- Compton Fund is specifically designed to reward students pursuing peaces studies, like those in Nicaragua.
+• The Compton Fund is awarded to students pursuing peaces studies, like those in Nicaragua.
 Students from underrepresented populations will be considered first.

 Private Funds